Wubuntu88/CarND-Behavioral-Cloning-P3/writeup_submission.md

 A low loss in either the training or validation sets did not give me an indication of how well it would perform on the road.

 **The video**
-Here is a link to where the video of the full lap of driving is:
+Here are links to where the video of the full lap of driving is:

 **GIF:**
 https://github.com/Wubuntu88/CarND-Behavioral-Cloning-P3/blob/master/videos/nvidia_model_run.gif